How Voice Search Shopping Will Affect Your Business: 4 Tips for Adapting to Voice Search

 If we reference back to the laundry detergent example, a keyword like “grass stain remover” would be a great long-tail keyword.
 This would drive leads to your business that are specifically looking for a grass stain remover.

 Let’s say someone was conducting a search to find the best grass stain remover.
 They ask their voice search device, “What is the best grass stain remover?”
 If you sell grass stain remover, you’d want to optimize for that long-tail keyword to get Google to read the information on your site first when someone searches that keyword.

 Voice search shopping is very focused on local businesses.
 When voice search shopping, many people ask questions like, “Where can I buy [product or service] near me?”
 It’s important that you adapt your voice search shopping strategy to drive people to your physical location too.

 If people are conducting searches to shop in person at a store, you want to ensure that your local listing is updated.
-You’ll want to claim your Google My Business listing if you haven’t already.
-If you have your Google My Business listing set up, it’s best to review it to ensure all your information is accurate.
+You’ll want to claim your Google Business Profile listing if you haven’t already.
+If you have your Google Business Profile set up, it’s best to review it to ensure all your information is accurate.

 This ensures that, when people conduct voice shopping searches, they’ll find the most updated information about your business.
 In addition, it’s a great way to boost traffic to your website and store.